 In the event that you don’t have one, install a door sweep and a door seal.
 A door sweep helps to fill the gap between the bottom part and the threshold.
 Door seals, on the other hand, seal the gap between the door and the floor beneath it.

 Some areas of your restaurant will have higher noise levels.
-The sections near your soda machine and ice machine top that list.
-If you have tables near these equipment, the diners will be forced to talk more loudly so they can be heard.
+The sections near your soda machine and ice machine top that list also if you use waste disposal machines in your kitchen the sound from them can travel very far.
+If you have tables near noisy equipment, the diners will be forced to talk more loudly so they can be heard...thus creating even more noise!

-If you want to create a more welcoming and ambient setting, consider moving these appliances away from the dining areas.
+If you want to create a more welcoming and ambient setting, consider moving these appliances away from the dining areas or switching noisy appliances for purpose-made quiet ones such as quiet garbage disposals.

 While it may not seem like a grand move, adding tablecloths will go a long way to reduce noise in your fast food joint.
 They will absorb the sounds from the glass and silver utensils.
 They will dampen the noise from individual table conversations, which is particularly important if you’re dealing with a small space.